ucesova/Server/README.md

 ## 3. Server:

-The server side code of both, the Quiz app and the Question setting app is developed on the [Node.js](https://nodejs.org/en/) environment using the express API.
+The server-side code of both, the Quiz app and the Question setting app is developed on the [Node.js](https://nodejs.org/en/) environment using the express API.
 For both apps, the server-side code was stored in the same Node.js file, called [httpServer.js](https://github.com/ucesova/Server/blob/master/httpServer.js) which, true to its name, is an HTTP server to ensure it works in all browsers and with PhoneGap.

-This allows the question setting app to connect to the database over the internet to store the POIs’ questions, and the Quiz app to get the questions from the database, store the users’ answers and show him the correct one.
+This server allows the question setting app to connect to the database over the internet to store the POIs’ questions, and the Quiz app to get the questions from the database, store the users’ answers and show him the correct one.

 Note that the server should be initialized before running any of the apps.
 This server allows cross-origin request (i.e. making data requests from this server via another server, in this case the PhoneGap server)